nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Assign task to team member: `assign task`

 Assign an existing task to a team member in the user’s team.
-Will throw an error if either the team member or the task is not found in the user’s team.
+Will display an error message if either the team member or the task is not found in the user’s team.

 Format: `assign task “TASK_NAME” “TEAM_MEMBER”`